My Venture X Business Application Experience

 Does the Venture X Business report to your personal credit?

-Having the Capital One Venture X Business will not report to your personal credit report, as long as your account remains in good standing.
-When you apply for the card there will be of course be an inquiry on your personal credit, but it won’t impact your score beyond that.
+Having the Capital One Venture X Business should not report to your personal credit report, as long as your account remains in good standing.
+When you apply for the card, there will be of course be an inquiry on your personal credit, but it won’t impact your score beyond that.
 In other words, applying for this card wouldn’t count as a further card toward Chase’s 5/24 limit.

 What are Capital One’s application restrictions?